 For meat to be Kosher, the animal must be slaughtered in a particular way, so the Rabbi in a Kosher abattoir is a specially trained religious slaughterer.
 The animal must be killed so it feels little pain.
 A very sharp knife is used to cut the oesophagus, the trachea, carotid arteries and jugular veins in one smooth action.
 There must be no pause during the action nor excessive pressure on the blade.
 Failure to meet these specific requirements renders the animal unkosher.

-The standard for meat production in Australia is that all animals must be effectively stunned (unconscious) prior to slaughter.
+The national standard for meat production in Australia is that all animals must be effectively stunned (unconscious) prior to slaughter.
 Kosher slaughter does not comply with this standard.

 For cattle and sheep, the requirements for religious slaughter without prior stunning are set out in a nationally adopted guideline Ritual Slaughter for Ovine (Sheep) and Bovine (Cattle):

 The requirements for cattle and sheep are different because cattle take longer than sheep to lose consciousness as they have an extra blood supply to the brain at the back of the neck running along the vertebrae.